ewpratten/ewpratten.com/content/timeline/_index.md

 # The Timeline

-This page lists everything on this website, sorted by date of publication.
+This page is an automatic reverse-chronological list of things I have worked on.

 An [rss feed](/rss.xml) is also available.